 On October 26, 2023, Legacy Inpixon purchased a 12% convertible note through a private placement in aggregate principal amount of \$3.0 million for a purchase price of \$3.0 million from Damon Motors Inc. Interest on the convertible note accrues at 12% per annum.
-The term of the convertible note is 12 months from October 26, 2023.
+The note was subsequently amended.
+As amended, the note matures on September 30, 2024.
 The convertible note is subject to certain conversion features which include qualified financing, and/or qualified transaction, as defined in the securities purchase agreement.
 The note will be required to convert upon Damon Motors Inc. completing a public company event.
 In addition, Damon Motors Inc. issued a five-year warrant to purchase 1,096,321 shares of Damon Motors Inc. common stock in connection with the note.
 Management notes the Warrant is freestanding.
-The exercise price per Common Share is equal to the quotient of the valuation cap and the diluted capitalization, as defined in the agreement.
+The exercise price per Common Share is \$2.7364.
 The Warrant provides for cashless exercise after 180 days following the closing of the public company event should there be no effective registration statement.
 The convertible note receivable is not traded in active markets and its fair value was determined using a present value technique.
-The convertible note receivable is accounted for as an available-for-sale debt security based on "Level 3" inputs, which consist of unobservable inputs and reflect management's estimates of assumptions that market participants would use in pricing the asset, with unrealized holding gains and losses excluded from earnings and reported in other comprehensive income (loss).
-The Warrant is accounted for as an equity security based on "Level 3" inputs, which consist of unobservable inputs and reflect management's estimates of assumptions that market participants would use in pricing the asset, recorded at fair value with subsequent changes in fair value recorded in earnings.
-The convertible note's and warrant's values as of March 31, 2024 total \$3.7 million and are included in Notes Receivable, \$3.3 millio
+The convertible note receivable is accounted for as an available-for-sale debt security based on "Level 3" inputs, which consist of unobservable inputs and reflect management's estimates of assumptions that market participants would use in pricing the asset, recorded at fair value with subsequent changes in fair value recorded in earnings.
+The convertible note's and assumptions that market participants would use in pricing the asset, recorded at fair value with subsequent changes in fair value recorded in earnings.
+The convertible note's and assumptions that market participants would use in pricing the asset, recorded at fair value with subsequent changes in fair value recorded in earnings.
+The convertible note's and assumptions that market participants would use in pricing the asset, recorded at fair value with subsequent changes in fair value recorded in earnings.
+The conver